 Download: What practical information should I know?
 (PDF, 8 pages)

-You may be eligible to receive Employment Insurance (EI) compassionate care benefits if you are absent from work to provide care or support to a gravely ill family member at risk of dying within a number of weeks.
+You may be eligible to receive Employment Insurance (EI) caregiving benefits if you are absent from work to provide care or support to a gravely ill family member at risk of dying within a number of weeks.
 If you are self-employed, you may apply for special EI benefits if you are registered for access to the EI program.

 The Government of Canada has announced a new EI program, the Family Caregiver benefit for adults.
 Starting December 3, 2017, eligible caregivers may take up to 15 weeks off work to care for or support an adult family member who is critically ill or injured.
 For more information, visit the Government web page on the Family Caregiver benefit.